Feature Service applyEdits on Multiple Layers

 'use strict';

-var service = new FeatureService("http://[server]/arcgis/rest/MyService");
+var service = new FeatureService("https://[server]/arcgis/rest/MyService");

 var edits = [